Page Content Portlet

 Whether house fires, chest pains, or vehicle accidents, Gwinnett County Department of Fire and Emergency Services answers the call.
 We provide high quality emergency response for a population of almost 960,000 people.
 Our service delivery model integrates fire suppression, emergency medical care, and community risk reduction to provide the highest quality of service for our community.

-The department consists of 952 highly trained men and women.
-Each year, we respond to over 79,000 emergency calls with 31 strategically placed fire stations that house 31 engine companies, 11 ladder trucks, and 29 advanced life-support medical units.
+The department has an authorized strength of 1,018 highly trained men and women.
+Each year, we respond to over 84,000 emergency calls with 31 strategically placed fire stations that house 31 engine companies, 12 ladder trucks, 33 ambulances, and 3 alternative response vehicles.

-We also have trained teams in place for technical rescue, hazardous materials, and swiftwater rescue situations.
-Our Fire Academy provides training that exceeds state requirements and all firefighters receive ongoing fire and EMS training.
+We also have trained teams in place for technical rescue, hazardous materials, swiftwater rescue, mass casualty, and bike medic situations.
+Our Training Academy provides training that exceeds state requirements and all firefighters receive ongoing fire and EMS training.